Gregwar/gregwar.github.io/_drafts/why-robotics-is-hard.markdown

 in robotics design.

 Low-cost robots involve serial gears that can easily break and introduce backlash.
 Industrial robots relies on harmonic drive reduction, that is very efficient but also really rigid.
-This rigidity is an issue when it comes to passive or semi-passive robots, which is natural idea when thinking of bio-inspired designs.
+This rigidity is not suitable when it comes to passive or semi-passive robots, which is natural idea when thinking of bio-inspired designs.
 Think about your legs when walking, most of the motion is actually totally mechanical (your floating leg is only actuated a little).